anttiluode/stockmachine/readme.md

 ## 📦 Installation

-Follow these steps to set up and run **Stock Machine: Buy & Hold!** on your local machine.
+Follow these steps to set up and run **Stock Machine!** on your local machine.

 ### 1. Clone the Repository